 Note that a multi-band loop that is "small" in the lowest band, is not necessarily "small" in the higher bands.

 To obtain resonance, we need to combine inductive and capacitive reactance.
 The loop itself is the equivalent of a single winding of a coil, so it has a self-inductance.
 Resonance is obtained by connecting a capacitor across the ends of the opened loop.
 The capacitance has to be appropriate for the desired resonance frequency, as in all resonant circuits.
+The small loop antenna is basically a simple LC-circuit that is tuned to resonance on the desired operating frequency.
+The circuit consists of an inductor that has the shape of a closed-loop, and a tuning capacitor that is inserted somewhere in this loop.
 Note that the loop-winding not only has inductance, but also stray capacitance.
-So, even without the additional tuning capacitor installed, the loop has a resonance frequency.
-It is the maximum resonance frequency that can be obtained with the particular loop.
+So, even without the additional tuning capacitor installed, the loop has a self-resonance frequency.
+The loop cannot be tuned to a higher resonance frequency with a tuning capacitor.

 The current is highest at the point opposite the capacitor, and lowest at the capacitor.
 See ref.
 1 for an illustration.
 Note that the minimum current is not zero!
 Unlike the voltage distribution, the current distribution depends on the size of the loop (circumference), as a fraction of the wavelength.
 For a small transmitting loop (circumference < 0.1 λ), the current distribution is nearly constant (uniform) around the loop.
-Based on the (symmetrical) voltage and the current distributions, the impedance (Z = V / I) varies around the circumference.
 Both the voltage and the current distribution are symmetrical.

 The radiation pattern of a Small Transmitting Loop antenna is shown below.
 The kidney-shape of the horizontal pattern (top view) becomes more pronounced ( = deeper minimums) as the antenna circumference becomes a larger fraction of the wavelength.
 This is the case when operating a multi-band STL on the higher band(s).
 For large loops, the maximums of the horizontal pattern are actually in the directions perpendicular to the surface of the loop!

-Approximate radiation pattern of a vertically oriented Small Transmitting Loop antenna
+Fig. 5: approximate radiation pattern of a vertically oriented Small Transmitting Loop

 (circumference = 0.15 λ, installed 0.08 λ above ground)